Adamage/tutorials/feature_examples/tensorflow/pipelining_tf1/pipelining/README.md

 be configured from the command line.

-Batch size and gradient accumulation count are already configurable from the command line (`--batch-size`, `--batches-to-accumulate`) in scripts or from the cell at top of this notebook.
+Batch size and gradient accumulation count are already configurable from the command line (`--batch-size`, `--batches-to-accumulate`) in scripts or from the hyperparameter code cell at the top of this file.
 But the 'stages' are currently hardcoded by the series of 'stageN' functions defined locally in `pipelined_model`.

 In this next step we will add code to support run-time configurable stages.
 There are many ways this could be implemented, but we only demonstrate one